Join us for one of our upcoming events at the Gardens. We look forward to seeing you.

 • 10am to 3pm every Saturday at the Kiosk, Botanic Gardens.

-• Children that come regularly can record their learning in a special passbook available once they attend their second event.
+• Children who come regularly can record their learning in a special passbook available once they attend their second event.

 • EnviroKids is also an accredited Children's University learning destination so stamps are available for participating children's passports.